silversquirl/rift/protocol.md

 SPLIT
 -----

 Moves to the next split.
-If the current split is the final split, does the same thing as an END event.
+If the current split is the final split, finishes the run at the given time.